nats-io/nats-site/content/documentation/quickstart.md

 You can run the NATS server [as a static binary](#binary) or [using Docker](#docker).

+> For more comprehensive instructions, see the [Running the NATS Server](/documentation/managing_the_server/running/) guide.

 ### Static binary {#binary}

 Click on the relevant OS/processor combo for your environment, which will trigger the download of a ZIP file (or you can copy the URL and download using a tool like [wget](https://www.gnu.org/software/wget/)):